 - The Museum of Hoaxes: This is a super-fun resource to share with students.
 (And thanks to Julie Winterbottom for sharing this with us.)
 The Museum of Hoaxes features some interactive and interesting April Fool's timelines, a gallery of hoaxes and other fun stuff for students.
 One compilation that might be particularly engaging for students is "The Top 100 April Fool's Day Hoaxes of All Time."

 - CNN's April Fool's Day Fast Facts: This is a brief look at some of the interesting trivia related to April Fool's that is perfect for sharing with students.
-Plus, if you're interested in April Fool's history, check out "Where Does April Fools' Day Originate?" from Discovery.
+Plus, if you're interested in April Fool's history, check out "No Kidding: We Have No Idea How April Fools' Day Started" from Time.

 - Humor in the Classroom: A MiddleWeb Resource Roundup: This resource from MiddleWeb features a wealth of ideas and tips for using humor in middle school classrooms.
 Included are links to relevant articles, like "Humor as an Instruction Defibrillator," which offers great insights into the types of humor you can use in class.
 Plus, there are links to articles and other resources that will show you how to use humor in various subjects.

 - April Fool's Day Teacher Resources on Pinterest: There are so many Pinterest boards for teachers on April Fool's -- it's impossible to list them all.
 But there are a few favorites for teachers, including WeAreTeachers' activities list, Rachel Friedrich's board, PediaStaff's useful pins, and Deb Chitwood's great roundup.